Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Explicit inference

-Note that samples and simulations are not the same thing.
+We note that samples and simulations are not the same thing.
 During each step, the proposal of the MCMC suggests a pair of parameters $\theta_1$ and $z_1$ and produces a corresponding simulation $x \sim p(x| \theta = \theta_1, z=z_1)$.
 The MCMC keeps only the parameters $\theta_1$ and $z_1$ if it yields a plausible $x$ according to the likelihood function evaluated on the observation $x_0$, and plausible $\theta_1$ and $z_1$ according to their priors.
 The sample is the pair $\theta$ and $z$ that is kept by the MCMC.
-Specifically, to get one posterior sample using the NUTS algorithm we need $2 \times N$ simulations with $N$ denoting the number of leapfrog steps.
-Indeed, the proposal of HMC methods is based on Hamiltonian equations which are discretized using the leapfrog integrator:
+Specifically, to obtain one posterior sample using the NUTS algorithm, we need $2 \times N$ simulations, with $N$ denoting the number of leapfrog steps.
+Indeed, the proposal of HMC methods is based on Hamiltonian equations that are discretized using the leapfrog integrator:

-with $\epsilon$ the step size, $M$ the mass matrix, $\alpha^{\: t}$ correspond to the position of $(\theta, z)$ at time $t$, and $r^{\:t}$ denote the values of the random momentum at time $t \in [0, N]$.
+with $\epsilon$ being the step size and $M$ the mass matrix, $\alpha^{\: t}$ corresponding to the position of $(\theta, z)$ at time $t$, and $r^{\:t}$ denoting the values of the random momentum at time $t \in [0, N]$.
 After $N$ leapfrog steps, the total number of log probability evaluations is $N$.
 As each gradient requires the cost of two simulations (one to evaluate the primal values during the forward pass and one to evaluate gradients backward in the reverse mode of automatic differentiation), the total number of simulations is $2 \times N$.
-In our case, we find that the NUTS algorithm requires $2\times(2^6 -1) = 126$ simulations (always reaching the maximum depth of the tree which is set to $6$) to generate one sample.
+In our case, we find that the NUTS algorithm requires $2\times(2^6 -1) = 126$ simulations (always reaching the maximum depth of the tree that is set to $6$) to generate one sample.